 ● Configure R01 so that from R02, you have IP connectivity between Loopback101 and Loopback102.

-Before moving to the Cisco VRF lite, make sure you have the IP addressing configured as per above diagram.
+Before moving to the Cisco VRF lite, ensure you have the IP addressing configured as per the diagram above.
 Here is the initial configuration for the same.

 R01: